BrianDriscollCode/title_boxing_store/README.md

 ### Objective With this Project

-This program represents a way to build a website by creating reusable components so that a client can list products without the hassle of building new web pages for every product type or every single item.
-Therefore, this shows a cost-effective way to build websites for clients while also enabling account functionality.
+This program demonstrates a way to build a website by creating reusable components, enabling clients to list products without building new web pages for every product type or item.
+This approach is cost-effective for building websites while also enabling account functionality.

 ### Reusable Components

 This application uses reusable components to create web pages using structured data.
-Specifically, these are the reusable components in the application code.
-The React JavaScript files in these folders utilize redux state to populate the page with user account information and product information:
+The React JavaScript files in these folders utilize Redux state to populate the page with user account information and product information:

 1. components/body/product
 2. component/body/product/single